-Α. Our performance improvement team recommends initiatives for the agency that are consistent with the SPBHS mission and vision.
-Our Rating: Excellent Good Fair Poor В. Our performance improvement team supports and assists the agency performance improvement specialist to achieve our team's charge.
-Our Rating: Excellent Good Fair Poor Se ction 4 - PERFORMANCE IMPROVEMENT TEAM EFFECTIVENESS A. Our performance improvement team evaluates its own performance.
-Our Rating: Excellent Good Fair Poor В. All members of the performance improvement team understand and fulfill their responsibilities.
-Our Rating: Excellent Good Fair Poor C. All members of the performance improvement team participate in an orientation program and opportunities for continuing education in performance improvement.
-Our Rating: Excellent Good Fair Poor D. The frequency and duration of performance improvement team meetings are adequate to conduct the team's responsibilities.
-Our Rating: Excellent Good Fair Poor D. The performance improvement specialist exercises a firm and fair hand with individual members to ensure that all have equal opportunity to participate, time is not monopolized by a few, and agenda items are dispatched after reasonable discussion.
-Our Rating: Excellent Good Fair Poor F. The performance improvement team members receive the agenda and back-up materials well in advance of meetings.
-Our Rating: Excellent Good Fair Poor G. Our performance improvement team members come to meetings well prepared to discuss agenda items.
-Our Rating: Excellent Good Fair Poor Se ction 5 -INDIVIDUAL SELF-ASSESSMENT Continuing Education: I participate in education opportunities to remain current on anging trends and issues affecting our performance.
+- A. Our performance improvement team recommends initiatives for the agency that are consistent with the SPBHS mission and vision.
+Our Rating: Excellent Good Fair Poor - B. Our performance improvement team supports and assists the agency performance improvement specialist to achieve our team's charge.
+Our Rating: Excellent Good Fair Poor

+Section 4 - PERFORMANCE IMPROVEMENT TEAM EFFECTIVENESS

+- A. Our performance improvement team evaluates its own performance.
+Our Rating: Excellent Good Fair Poor - B. All members of the performance improvement team understand and fulfill their responsibilities.

+C. All members of the performance improvement team participate in an orientation program and opportunities for continuing education in performance improvement.
+Our Rating: Excellent Good Fair Poor

+- D. The frequency and duration of performance improvement team meetings are adequate to conduct the team's responsibilities.
+Our Rating: Excellent Good Fair Poor - E. The performance improvement specialist exercises a firm and fair hand with individual members to ensure that all have equal opportunity to participate, time is not monopolized by a few, and agenda items are dispatched after reasonable discussion.

+- F. The performance improvement team members receive the agenda and back-up materials well in advance of meetings.
+Our Rating: Excellent Good Fair Poor - G. Our performance improvement team members come to meetings well prepared to discuss agenda items.
+Our Rating: Excellent Good Fair Poor

+Section 5 -INDIVIDUAL SELF-ASSESSMENT

+- B. I prepare for, attend, participate and assume a fair workload at performance improvement meetings.
+My Performance: Excellent Good Fair Poor - C. I deal fairly and appropriately with other performance improvement team members.